CPNS offers 2, 3, and 4 days-a-week core programs. Click here for more on class schedules, age eligibility and fees.

 Exploring this space provides the perfect place to practice balance and gross motor skills, improve strength, and explore textures and scents.

 Our 2-day morning class is generally for our youngest students, introducing them to school.
-The 4-day afternoon program is specially designed as a transition year between preschool and kindergarten, with more focus on multi-day art projects, field-trips (averaging one per month), small group math/science projects and thematic show and tell.
+The 4-day afternoon program is well suited as a transition year between preschool and kindergarten, with more focus on multi-day art projects, field-trips (averaging one per quarter), interactive show and tell, and weekly music with Teacher Katie, a very talented alum of CPNS.

 Rather than attempt to teach children the subjects they will be introduced to in kindergarten, we emphasize the readiness aspects of learning.
 Through adult-directed play, children participate in large and small groups that concentrate on the social, emotional, physical, and intellectual skills needed for kindergarten.